 What are the goals of this course for the student?
-At the end of the course, students should have a firm grasp of organic functional group structure and reactivity.
-Furthermore, students should be able to propose reasonable mechanisms for simple organic reactions, and to suggest a rational synthetic sequence for the preparation of simple organic molecules.
+At the end of the course, students should have a firm grasp of structure and reactivity of aromatic and carbonyl compounds.
+Furthermore, students should be able to propose reasonable mechanisms for simple organic reactions, and to suggest a rational synthetic sequence for the preparation of a given organic molecule.

 What instructional methods will be used in this course?
-The 2.5 hour weekly lectures will incorporate both problem solving and class discussion.
-Questions during class are strongly encouraged, but because of time constraints, faculty office hours and the discussion course may be an even more ideal forum for questions and discussion on course content.
+The ~1.25 hour daily lectures will incorporate both problem solving and class discussion.
+Questions during class are strongly encouraged, but because of time constraints, faculty office hours may be an even more ideal forum for questions and discussion on course content.

-• Lecture Notes are posted on the course website, along with reading assignments, practice problems from the text, and additional practice problems.
-Answers to the additional practice problems, quizzes and exams will be posted periodically.
+• Lecture notes are posted on the course website, along with additional practice problems and answer keys for problem sets and previous exams.
+The course moodle site contains additional practice problems, answer keys for the practice problems, and answer keys for the in-class exams.